Cosmetic Or Structural Renovation?

 Implementing cosmetic change

-Cosmetic improvements can often be a great way to stick to a budget – as much of it can be done yourself or with the assistance of non-specialist (and less expensive) labour.
+Cosmetic improvements can often be a great way to stick to a budget – as much of it can be done yourself or with the assistance of non-specialist (and less expensive) labor.
 And remember that these cosmetic change ideas are all relevant to a structural improvement plan as well.

 As I have mentioned above – it is paramount to focus on visible changes.
 You want the property to look as new as possible.
 You want to try and achieve the perception of high quality and the price per square metre that high-end houses get in your area.
 Target an integrated look rather than trying to target different colours and themes in different areas.
-Consistency helps minimise cost as you can buy materials for the whole house improving the opportunity for bulk purchase and reducing waste.
+Consistency helps minimize cost as you can buy materials for the whole house improving the opportunity for bulk purchase and reducing waste.
 An integrated look has a designer planned appearance.

 Think about all the surfaces: floors, internal walls, ceilings, exterior cladding or walls, and roof.

-h4>Painting is the easiest way to improve value
+Painting is the easiest way to improve value

 Painting internally and externally can be one of the most effective ways to really change the look of a house.
 Single colours and neutral tones keep it simple, and more targeted to the majority of the buyer audience.
-If you make the architraves, ceilings, walls and cornices all different colours it is a lot more work for painters and a lot more cost for you.
+If you make the architraves, ceilings, walls, and cornices all different colours it is a lot more work for painters and a lot more cost for you.
 If you paint them all the same colour then the job is simpler and the outcome is arguably more minimalist and contemporary.

 The external colour scheme is important for first impressions and street appeal.
 Dramatic changes can be achieved with a totally new colour scheme.
 It is a good idea to know the new and popular houses in your area, and what appeals to buyers in your area.
 Earthen tones and dual colour schemes are popular and effective – consider the services of a colour consultant, but let them know your objective of attracting buyers, rather than making a new colour statement.
 The small fee is immaterial compared to the positive change in value perception if you get it right.